Self-Propulsion of floating ice blocks caused by melting in water: Melting driven-propulsion in salt water

 {Notwithstanding these strong approximations, we estimate the horizontal contribution of the meltwater layer force $F_{\mathrm{m}}$ to the total force exerted by the fluid flow on the ice block.
 Following similar reasoning as used in obtaining the contribution of the cooled layer using momentum balance, we obtain the force due to the momentum leaving the control volume below the block at $x'=L$ by integrating Eq.~(\ref{eq:meltlayervelocity}),

 where $\mathbf{e_{x'}}$ is a unit vector along $x'$-axis.
 After replacing $h(L)$ using Eq.~(\ref{eq:meltlayerthickness}), the magnitude of the horizontal component of the force in the $x$ direction is thus, } Fig.~\ref{UbsaltTheo}(a) shows plots of $F_{\mathrm{m}}$ and $F_{\mathrm{c}}$ for various bath temperatures.
 While $F_{\mathrm{c}}$ systematically increase with salinity over all $T_b$, $F_{\mathrm{m}}$ decreases and notably changes sign.
 It can be noted that $F_{\mathrm{c}}$ is greater than $F_{\mathrm{m}}$, leading to net propulsion consistent with our experimental observations.
-Only at very low $s_A$ over a range unexplored in our experiments does the temperature effect on density outweighs that of salinity.
+Only at very low $s_A$ over a range unexplored in our experiments does the Only at very low $s_A$ over a range unexplored in our experiments does the temperature effect on density outweighs that of salinity.

 By balancing the drag with $F_{\mathrm{m}}$ given by Eq.~(\ref{Fmelt}) and $F_{\mathrm{c}}$ given by Eq.~(\ref{Fc}), and rewriting, we obtain the terminal ice block velocity in saltwater,